philberty/vigilant/README.md

   * http://host:port/api/{process/hosts}/graph/<node-name>, Get the current session graph data

 The web socket api is going to be very useful here and a zeromq a rabbit amqp backend too.

-*** Backends

-Currently there is no storage of stats data but real time ganglia consumer, an sqlite backend and mongo backend are all planned to be implemented.
-So you can have historial stats data into existing systems.